lavalo98/LoginModuleCS372/README.md

 # LoginModuleCS372

-Developed for CS372 Software Construction Projects 1 and 2 by Luis Avalo and Darian Marvel
+Developed for CS372 Software Construction Projects 1, 2, and 3 by Luis Avalo and Darian Marvel

 ## Documents

 Design documents (diagrams and stories) are located in `Docs/`.

-## File Organization
+## Other File Organization

 * `Example`: example code and other files from class
 * `Models`: database schema models
 * `public`: files to be directly served by Node.js (CSS, images, movies)
 * `views`: files for PUG template engine pages
 * `Old`: old files no longer used
+* `Routes`: files used to run each page

-* `*.sh`: useful scripts for automated deployment
+* `*.sh`: useful scripts for automated deployment of test environments

 ## Docker